kankaniakshat185/low-latency-matching-engine/README.md

 # Run performance benchmarks (1.0 baseline only — what the numbers above come from)
 ./engine_benchmark

-# Run the Phase 4 comparative study (1.0 vs 2.0 vs 3.0 vs 4.0, side by side)
+# Run the comparative study (1.0 vs 2.0 vs 3.0 vs 4.0, side by side)
 ./variant_benchmark

 # Check formatting (from the repo root)